Mardanas Island

 Mardanas Island is an island in the municipality of Sitangkai, Tawi-Tawi.
 With an area of 0.1 km2.
-It is officially known as Siluag in the 1939 Census Atlas of the Philippines, however locals and the Philippine Navy disputes this name.
+It is officially known as Siluag in the 1939 Census Atlas of the Philippines; however, locals and the Philippine Navy dispute this name.
 It is one of the last islands of the Sulu Archipelago nearest the Philippine-Malaysian border and is next to Panguan Island.